 Unclean Water Can Cause Health Effects

 If the water is dirty, it can make you sick.
 It can cause diarrhea, vomiting, or a sick stomach.
-The treatment for a sick stomach can last for days, and it can affect your schedule at home or work.
+The treatment for a sick stomach can last for days, affecting your schedule at home or work.

 It can also give you skin rashes, problems in your reproductive organs, and other developmental problems.
 You might have difficulty concentrating on your daily life and be depressed due to your disease.

 Finally, dirty water can also cause cancer in the long run.
 Dirty water can contain chemicals that can react with bodily tissues.
 The cancer treatment can be expensive, and its effects are irreversible.
-Thus, it is still best to look at what you are drinking or eating.
+Thus, it is still best to consider what you drink or eat.

 Hoses Can Cause Garden Pollution

 The water in the garden house will not just affect your livestock, pets, and kids.
-It can also cause pollution in your garden, according to the Ecology Center.
+According to the Ecology Center, it can also cause pollution in your garden.

 The antimony, phthalates, and BPA in the water can contaminate the soil in the garden.
-If it’s contaminated, the plants, flowers, and fruits might be affected too.
+Plants, flowers, and fruits might also be affected if the soil is contaminated.

-When it rains, the polluted soil might runoff in the streets and the water source.
-As such, the bodies of water might be affected, plus the animals on it.
+When it rains, polluted soil might run off into the streets and the water source, affecting the bodies of water and the animals in them.

-How to Reduce the Risk of an Unclean Water from the Garden Hose
+How to Reduce the Risk of Unclean Water from the Garden Hose

 Indeed, the water in your garden hose is not safe to quench your thirst.
-Also, it might not be good to let your pets drink from it since it carries various germs and chemicals on it.
+Also, letting your pets drink from it might not be good since it carries germs and chemicals.

-However, there are steps that you can do to minimize the risk of the water in the hose since sometimes it is inevitable not to drink water in the garden hose.
-For example, if you set up a pool, sometimes your kids might find it tempting to drink water from the hose.
+However, there are steps that you can take to minimize the risk of the water in the hose since sometimes it is inevitable not to drink water in the garden hose.
+For example, if you set up a pool, sometimes your kids might find drinking water from the hose tempting.

 Thus, to minimize adverse effects of the water from the garden hose, follow these tips:

-• Let the water run for a few minutes: If you wish to water your plants or fill the pool in your garden, you can first let the water from your hose run for a few minutes.
-With this, you can reduce the toxins in the water.
-It is not good for water to sit on the hose for long hours.
-Thus, flush it first before utilizing the hose.
+Let the water run for a few minutes: Before watering your plants or filling the pool in your garden, you can let the water from your hose run for a few minutes.
+This will reduce the toxins in the water.
+It is not good for water to sit on the hose for long hours, so flush it first before using it.

-• Keep the hose in the dark and cool place: Make sure that you keep your hose in a safe area and do not leave it under the heat of the sun.
-Warm temperature plus the sunlight can increase the degradation rate of the polymer and cause the leaching of the chemicals in the water.
+Keep the hose in a dark and cool place.
+Keep it safe, and do not leave it in the sun's heat.
+Warm temperatures and sunlight can increase the polymer's degradation rate and cause the chemicals to leach into the water.
 Keeping your hose away from warm areas can slow down these processes.

-• Mind the Fixture: Most of the outdoor fixtures are made of brass.
-The brass is unregulated, and most of the time, it contains lead.
-Even if you think that your outdoor fixtures are safe for consumption, sometimes it contains heavy metal contamination from the plumbs and faucet.
-Thus, be always mindful of the fixture and if you have the money, change it regularly.
+Mind the Fixture: Most outdoor fixtures are made of unregulated brass, which often contains lead.
+Even if you think your outdoor fixtures are safe for consumption, they sometimes contain heavy metal contamination from plumbers and faucets.
+Thus, always be mindful of the fixture; change it regularly if you have the money.

-• Choose Rubber Hose: Use natural rubber hoses that don’t have toxic plasticizers.
-These brands do not contain any toxic, unlike the traditional ones.
-Make sure that you read the product description before you buy a new garden hose.
-Select those that have a low environmental impact and safe for drinking water.
+Choose Rubber Hose: Natural rubber hoses don’t contain toxic plasticizers, unlike traditional rubber hoses.
+Before buying a new garden hose, ensure you read the product description.
+Select hoses with a low environmental impact and are safe for drinking water.
 In general, this type of hose is safe to use.
-But it is best to let the water run for a few minutes to remove the undesirable chemicals.
+However, letting the water run for a few minutes removes the undesirable chemicals.

 Conclusion